Muddz/StyleableToast/README.md

 - Style the toast text with a text color or bold.
 - Set a new font for the toast text.
 - Set a icon beside the toast text.
-- Define all setting in a styles.xml and just pass the style in the constructor.
+- Start a spinning animation of your icon (see example above)
-- Start a spinning animation of your icon (see example below)
+- Works from Api 16+

 *(Next version: Builder pattern, elevtion and toast size)*